NIGMS/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 Each notebook file covers a specific workflow, which contains written and visual commentary, as well as the actual step-by-step code for running that workflow analysis.

-For more information on how to run these in the cloud, navigate to the [Getting Started](#getting-started) section.
+For more information on how to run these in the cloud, navigate to the "Getting Started" section in the AWS or Google Cloud directories.
 Feel free to explore ad use these workflows however works best for you.
 Each one builds from the previous tutorial, but they also can stand alone if you already know the concepts in the early ones.

 ![ATAC-Seq workflow](images/ATACseqWorkflow.png)
 **Workflow for ATAC Sequencing (submodules 1 through 3)**